shivaakumar/recipe-happiness/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+After creating build using above step, you can run the app using static server using below commands

+npm install -g serve
+serve-s build

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**